progmaticltd/homebox/docs/features.md

 # Other features

-## Gogs git server

-You can optionally install a small, fast and lightweight git server called [gogs](https://gogs.io/).
-The server is configured with the following features:

-- HTTPS certificate
-- LDAP authentication
-- Automatic update
-- Two factors authentication
-- Repository mirroring

 ## Bittorrent download station

 You can install the transmission bittorrent daemon, accessible over https on a dedicated domain.